 John 13:34 commands us to “love one another; as I have loved you.”
 It is this unconditional love and full acceptance from the Lord that has seen me through my personal clouds of darkness and continuing encounters with racism.

 I recently read in a magazine that people would rather be understood than loved.
-I haven’t decided which category I fall into, but surely the “way to increase our love for someone is to listen with patience and respect. . . .
+I haven’t decided which category I fall into, but surely it is true that “the way to increase our love for someone is to listen with patience and respect. . . .
 How can we claim to bear one another’s burdens if we don’t listen to, or even know what those burdens are?”
 10

-Susan Evans McCloud penned the words to “Lord, I Would Follow Thee.”
-In her preparation, she recalls pondering, “How do I know what they are going through? . . .
+Susan Evans McCloud penned the words to hymn #220, “Lord, I Would Follow Thee.”
+In her preparation, she recalls pondering, “How do I know what [others] are going through? . . .
 What is happening inside, what burdens they are struggling to bear, do not show in their faces.”11

 Pause to help and lift another / Finding strength beyond my own